-ER1.4 Use the methodology described in BS EN ISO 15883-1:2009+A1:2014 for total viable counts weekly (TVC) and endotoxins.
+ER1.4 Use the methodology described in BS EN ISO 15883-1:2009+A1:2014/15883-4:2018 for assessing TVC and endotoxins.

-ER1.5 Use either culture-based or molecular methods to test for the presence of microorganisms of significance (e.g. Pseudomonas aeruginosa, environmental mycobacteria, Legionella pneumophila and other).
+ER1.5 Use either culture-based or molecular methods to test for the presence of micro-organisms of significance (e.g. Pseudomonas aeruginosa, environmental mycobacteria, Legionella pneumophila).

-ER1.6 When molecular-based methods are used to detect the presence of microorganisms of significance, ensure that conventional methods for total viable counts weekly (TVC) and endotoxins are still in place.
+ER1.6 When molecular-based methods are used to detect the presence of micro-organisms of significance, ensure that conventional methods for weekly TVC and endotoxins are still in place.